Hronov

 Hronov (/cs/) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 6,100 inhabitants.
+The town is located on the Metuje River, on the border of the Orlické Foothills and Broumov Highlands.

-It is known as the birthplace of writer Alois Jirásek.
+Hronov was founded in the 13th century and became a town in 1859.
+The town is known as the birthplace of writer Alois Jirásek and artist Josef Čapek.

 Administrative division

 Hronov consists of six municipal parts (in brackets population according to the 2021 census):